unifra20/starknet.js-workshop/README.md

 **NOTE:** if you start like this, the workshop will run on the goerli testnet.

 To start with the **local devnet**:

-1. Install the devnet following the official [documentation](https://shard-labs.github.io/starknet-devnet/docs/intro)
-2. Go to the devnet repo and start:
-`starknet-devnet --seed 0` -> `--seed 0` ensures the creation of same predeployed accounts each time
-3. Go to the workshop repo and start like this:
+Go to the workshop repo and start like this:
 `STARKNET_PROVIDER_BASE_URL=http://127.0.0.1:5050/ node deploy_account.js`

-### 3. Deploy ERC20
+### 3. Deploy ERC20 and interact

 **NOTE:** tested on devnet only